aileot/nvim-laurel/doc/macros.md

 #### `augroup!`

-Create an augroup, or override an existing augroup.
+Create or get an augroup, or override an existing augroup.

 ```fennel
 (augroup! name) ; Only this format returns the augroup id.